How to Handle Cold Call Rejection (With Ryan Reisert)

 Think about what happens when you enter a physical store.
 The shop assistant comes over to ask if you need help finding anything. 💁♂️

 You reply, ‘No thanks, I’m just browsing!’

-It wouldn’t take you long to turn on your heels and walk out the shop.
+It wouldn’t take you long to turn on your heels and walk out of the shop.

-So reacting in this way on the phone is likely to have a similar effect.
-Your prospect switches off, their guard comes up and you’re quickly brushed off.
+So, reacting this way on the phone is likely to have a similar effect.
+Your prospect switches off, their guard comes up, and you’re quickly brushed off.